Taking the Mystery Out of Credit Scores Credit scores play an important role in today’s…

 There are so many different things to check out, fill out and research that choosing your mortgage provider often gets left until the last minute.

-Many people express confusion when picking between FHA vs conventional loans.
+Many people express confusion when picking between FHA Loan vs Conventional Loans.

 Use this quick guide to figure out what kind of loan works best for you.